sandeeptomar007/ABC-Call-Volume-Trend-Analysis/README.md

 The objectives of the project are to calculate the average call time duration for incoming calls in each time bucket, visualize the total volume of calls over time, and propose a manpower plan to reduce the abandon rate to 10% during specific time periods.

-AdditioTECH STACK USEDnally, the project involves addressing the issue of unanswered calls during the night and proposing a manpower plan for that time period as well.
+Additionally, the project involves addressing the issue of unanswered calls during the night and proposing a manpower plan for that time period as well.

 ## Approach
 * Import the dataset into Excel Sheets.